919 Third Avenue: History

 The building was occupied principally by carpet manufactures and carpet wholesalers and the fire started in occupancy of the type.
 The fire was confined for the most part to a specific area by the fire partitions required and the un-pierced horizontal separations.
 The fire did warp the exterior skin allowing a small amount of fire penetration to the floor above, but for the most part it was contained by the building structure.
 The fire, though contained, was very intense and did structural damage to the floor systems above.
 Total property damage to the building and its contents was estimated at $2.5 million.

 In July 1996, two repairmen almost died when a gust of wind smashed their scaffold through a window.

 Tenants

-Notable occupants of 919 Third Avenue include Debevoise & Plimpton, Jenner & Block, Schulte Roth & Zabel, Bloomberg L.P. and Bloomingdale's.
+Notable occupants of 919 Third Avenue include Jenner & Block, Schulte Roth & Zabel, Bloomberg L.P. and Bloomingdale's.
+In November 2024, New York State Governor Kathy Hochul announced that she would be moving her Manhattan office to the building.

-The building was also the home of the New York offices of law firm Skadden, Arps, Slate, Meagher & Flom until 1999.
+The building was also the home of the New York offices of law firms Skadden, Arps, Slate, Meagher & Flom until 1999, and of Debevoise & Plimpton until 2023.

 It is owned by SL Green Realty Corp.